GGayton/ProjectyBoi-v1.1/README.txt

  - saver               | save images, check for image failures
  - streamer            | seperate sub-window to view and check images (for aligning objects, checking over exposure etc.)
  - measurement         | macrosync all components together
- - console_outputs     | loading bar
- - common_functions    | common functions
- - common_qt_functions | numpy->QT array conversion

 ===============================================================
 CONVERSION:
 ===============================================================
 The conversion folder holds the modules and scripts that converts the images captured during the measurement to a point-cloud.
-The script for this is \conversion\convertToPointCloud.py.
-Currently, the parameters that define the fringe projection system are held in parameters \conversion\parameters\modelParameters.hdf5.
-These are found during the calibration and the calibration code is not yet functional.
+The script for this is \conversion\convert_to_point_cloud.py.
+Currently, the parameters that define the fringe projection system are held in parameters \conversion\parameters\model_parameters.hdf5.
+These are found during the calibration (given in \calibration folder).

+The conversion modules and their functions are:
+ - decoding               | decode the images to give camera->projector correspondence
+ - input_measurement      | class to hold the decoded images/perform some filtering
+ - input_parameter        | class to hold the parameters of the system
+ - model                  | object that performs the decoded image-> point-cloud conversion
+ - nonlinear_correction   | performs the distortion correction

 ===============================================================
 CALIBRATION:
 ===============================================================
 The calibration is compeleted using tensorflow, which serves to compute the gradient.

-First, the inputs to the calibration must be known. \dot localisation houses a method for completing this on a dot grid.
-Other methods not written.
+The calibration modules and their functions are:
+ - analytical_calib       | Analytical calibration used to produce an estimate for the nonlinear regression
+ - base_calib             | class to common calibration functions
+ - input_data             | class to hold the input data to a calibration - reads the hdf5 file holding the data and prepares data for calibration
+ - serial                 | object that performs the decoded image-> point-cloud conversion

-The calibration supports arbitrary numbers of camera/projectors/artefacts, with differing points per pose if need.
+The calibration supports arbitrary numbers of camera/projectors/artefacts, with differing points per pose if needed.
 A pose is defined as a single artefact measured once by any number of cameras/projectors.
 I.e., a pose shares a single rotation and translation estimation of the artefact.
-Even if you measure 2 dot grids in one image, that would equate to 2 poses, since they wouldn't share a rotation and translation.
+Iif you measure 2 dot grids in one image, that would equate to 2 poses, since they wouldn't share a rotation and translation.

-The input hdf5 file hierarchy looks like:

-0->inputs
+First, the inputs to the calibration must be known. \dot localisation houses a method for completing this on a dot grid.
+Other methods for differing artefact are not written.
+Any feature localisation method must produce a set of 2D image points, that match the input hdf5 file hierarchy:

+(a {} implies a user designated phrase, otherwise the key must match, i.e. the first level of the .hdf5 file must be "inputs", which allows other data to be stored on the input file)

+level | key
+0     | ->inputs
-1 ->{2 digit num} (indicate what pose it is)
+1     |   ->{2 digit num} (indicate what pose it is)
-2  ->{keyword} (single seperate unique keyword for each component, a component shares distortion/camera matrix parameters) 3   ->points (The 2D measured points)
+2     |     ->{keyword} (single seperate unique keyword for each component, a component is defined as an object that
+      |          shares distortion/camera matrix/artefcat rotation/artefact translation parameters)
+3     |       ->points (The 2D measured points)
-3   ->artefact (The 3D artefact points)
+3     |       ->artefact (The 3D artefact points)

 keywords must remain the same throughout dataset example